lawalletio/lawallet-web/README.md

 # LaWallet Front

-LaWallet front is the webapp that provides the UI for **LaWallet Stack**
+LaWallet front is the webapp that provides the UI for **LaWallet Stack**.

 ## Stack